Dr Reza Zia-Ebrahimi

 For a complete list of publications, please see Reza's full research profile

 Expertise and Public Engagement

-Before turning to academic research, I worked on issues related to the Middle East and North Africa at various non-governmental organisations (including the World Economic Forum and Interpeace).
 In the field of history, engagement with the public and the media is essential if one’s research is to have any impact beyond the academic pale.
-Thus I have participated in talk-shows (particularly on BBC Persian Television) and often commented on developments in the Middle East or the on-going debate on ‘Islam in Europe’ in various international media outlets, including the Guardian and the New York Times, the Los Angeles Review of Books and the Times Literary Supplement.
+With this in mind, I have participated in talk-shows (particularly on BBC Persian Television) and often commented on developments in the Middle East or the on-going debate on ‘Islam in Europe’ in various international media outlets, including the Guardian, the New York Times, the Los Angeles Review of Books and the Times Literary Supplement.